 Methods:

-String getVisitInformationURL (CatissueCdmsURLInformationObject): This method calls the appropriate caCore API internally to retrieve the desired CDMS URL.
+String getVisitInformationURL (CatissueCdmsURLInformationObject): This method calls the appropriate caCore API internally to retrieve the desired CDMS URL.CDMS-caTissue communication

-Initialize (String, String): This method initializes the CDMS caCore service and sets up the session.
-It takes in the currently logged in user’s login name and password as the arguments.

-CDMS-caTissue communication

 In caTissue, there is a provision for two way communication where CDMS application can interact with caTissue.

 Catissue has provided this support at SCG level where CDMS application can query caTissue caCore API to get the URL of the SCG page for the appropriate specimen collection group.
 This is implemented in following way

-CaTissue has provided a new caCore API where CDMS can pass the required input and can retrieve the URL for SCG.
+Figure 10: Sequence diagram for the caTissue-CDMS integratorCaTissue has provided a new caCore API where CDMS can pass the required input and can retrieve the URL for SCG.
 The input for this API is the CatissueCdmsURLInformationObject class

 Once CDMS gets the URL, it can pass the control to the URL where user can enter information about the participant.